 About the Host, Rachel

 Hi!
 I'm Rachel.
-I'm a civil engineer.
-I used to do transportation analysis for projects in the California wine country; now I'm a bridge inspector on the SF Bay Area's toll bridges.
-We inspect our bridges via rope access / rappelling, boats, simple walking, climbing, scrambling, and what I would call spelunking (instead of descending into caves, we go deep inside steel towers or concrete structures).
+I'm a bridge inspector on the SF Bay Area's toll bridges.
+We inspect our bridges via rope access / rappelling, boats, walking on suspended catwalks, climbing, scrambling, and what I would call spelunking (instead of descending into caves, we go deep inside steel towers or concrete structures).

 About me personally ...
-I'm into dancing, music, reading, knitting, art, interior design, vegan food, nutrition, rock climbing, languages, hiking and camping, riding bikes, stretching, and running outdoors (not on a treadmill).
-I apologize, but I don't watch TV or read any magazines or newspapers.
-I learn about "what's happening out there" via the radio (NPR), the books I read, the people I talk to, and of course: the internet. :) I may be clueless about the latest TV shows or celebrity gossip, but I can talk with you about a zillion other things if you like. :)
+I'm into dancing, music, reading books, knitting, art, interior design, vegan food, nutrition, rock climbing, languages, hiking and camping, riding bikes, stretching, and running outdoors (not on a treadmill).
+As I don't watch TV or read newspapers, I learn about "what's happening out there" via the radio (NPR), the books I read, the people I talk to, and of course: the internet. :) I may be clueless about the latest TV shows or celebrity gossip, but I can talk with you about a zillion other things if you like. :)